mdpabel/notes/DNS-for-developers.md

 When you host a website like mdpabel.com on a platform such as Vercel, It uses to store and serve your website's content.
 Here’s a breakdown of what this typically involves:

-1. DNS Servers: These are the servers responsible for translating your domain name (mdpabel.com) into an IP address that computers and other devices can understand.
+1. **DNS Servers**: These are the servers responsible for translating your domain name (mdpabel.com) into an IP address that computers and other devices can understand.
 For a site hosted on Vercel, you would have set DNS records pointing to Vercel’s servers.

-2. Web Servers: These are the servers where your actual website files (HTML, CSS, JavaScript, images, etc.) are stored and served from.
+2. **Web Servers**: These are the servers where your actual website files (HTML, CSS, JavaScript, images, etc.) are stored and served from.
 When someone types mdpabel.com into their browser, the DNS servers direct them to the web servers that hold your site’s content.

 Here’s a simple DNS structured: